If you’re looking to upgrade your diet with some raw and wholesome plant based goodness check out my top 10 ways to start with raw food.

 Very soon you'll have enough raw food dishes to include a few each week.

-Challenge yourself to enjoy introducing new techniques, new flavours, new ingredients little by little each season.
+Challenge yourself to enjoy introducing new techniques, new flavours, and new ingredients little by little each season.

 Keeping it simple, fun and interesting without taking it all too seriously will help to keep you from feeling bored or overwhelmed.